microluxe20/microluxe20/src/markdown/microluxe20_gm_guide.md

 Monster Building under Microluxe20 is so fast, it's possible to do it **on the fly**, right at the game table.
 And I'm going to show you how, using a Ninja Monkey as an example.

 First, let's start by setting the Hit Dice for our Ninja Monkeys.
-As these are tiny little monkeys, fighting 1st level PCs, let's give them 1HD. _Quick tip: to speed monster creation further, multiply the Hit Dice by 5 for the monster's hit points; multiply by 7 for Dragons and Undead._
+As these are tiny little monkeys, fighting 1st level PCs, let's give them 1HD. _Quick tip: to speed monster creation further, multiply the number of Hit Dice by the Hit Die size, add 1 and divide by 2, rounding up.
+Example: `(1×8 + 1) / 2 = 5 HP`_

 Remember that unlike Player Characters, Monsters and other NPCs don't add their STR total to their hit points.
 This is a special bonus for Real Heroes only.
 If you want a tougher Monster, increase their AC, add a numeric HP bonus, or increase their Hit Dice.

-That gives the Ninja Monkeys 1HD, 5HP, +1 to hit with their Katana and +0 with all skills.
+That gives our Ninja Monkeys 1HD, 5HP, +1 to hit with their Katana and +0 with all skills.
 As these are intelligent Ninjas, we'll allocate their +3 to Guile.
 Let's give them STR 0, DEX 4 and MIND 2, allow them to use DEX (rather than STR) for their attack roll with their miniature Katanas, which do d6 damage.
 Factoring that in with the Hit Dice, we get:

-> **Ninja Monkey**: 1HD (3HP), AC12
+> **Ninja Monkey**: HD 1d8 (5 HP), AC12
 STR 0, DEX 4, MIND 2; Guile +3
 Miniature Katana +3 (1d6-1)